SKT-FLYAI-Reclos/Reclos-Backend/README.md

 Upon successful deletion, the server responds with a `204 No Content` status code, indicating that the operation was successful but there is no content to return.

 ### Like a Board

 ```http
 POST /api/board/<int:id>/like/
 ```

-Allows an user like a board, this endpoint toggles the like status of the board.
+Allows a user to like a board.
+This endpoint toggles the like status of the board.
+If the user has already liked the board, the like will be removed (unliked), and if not, a like will be added.

 ### Dummy Board